Can music really cause city crime rates to decline?

 There are certainly other aspects that impacted the decline of the crime rate in Central Station but one must never underestimate the power of music.
 We’ve seen the effects of music on human behaviour time and time again.

 We are Canada’s premiere background music service provider for businesses.
 Elevating retail brands through the power of music.
 That’s our jam.

-Couture Media is a focused, dedicated team of music experts with 13 years of designing strategic, on-brand music solutions.
+We are a focused, dedicated team of music experts with 13 years of designing strategic, on-brand music solutions.
 We make it easy for you to harness the power of music to drive sales and make emotional connections with your customers.

 5523 Chemin de la Cote Saint-Paul, Office 302 Montreal, Canada H4C 1X3